Arthur Miller: Early life and education

+Career

-Early career
+1940–1949: Early career

-In 1940, Miller married Mary Grace Slattery.
-The couple had two children, Jane (born September 7, 1944) and Robert (May 31, 1947 – March 6, 2022).
 Miller was exempted from military service during World War II because of a high school football injury to his left kneecap.
 In 1944 Miller's first play was produced: The Man Who Had All the Luck won the Theatre Guild's National Award.
 The play closed after four performances with disastrous reviews.

 In 1947, Miller's play All My Sons, the writing of which had commenced in 1941, was a success on Broadway (earning him his first Tony Award, for Best Author) and his reputation as a playwright was established.
 Years later, in a 1994 interview with Ron Rifkin, Miller said that most contemporary critics regarded All My Sons as "a very depressing play in a time of great optimism" and that positive reviews from Brooks Atkinson of The New York Times had saved it from failure.

 In 1948, Miller built a small studio in Roxbury, Connecticut.
 There, in less than a day, he wrote Act I of Death of a Salesman.
 Within six weeks, he completed the rest of the play, one of the classics of world theater.
 Death of a Salesman premiered on Broadway on February 10, 1949, at the Morosco Theatre, directed by Elia Kazan, and starring Lee J. Cobb as Willy Loman, Mildred Dunnock as Linda, Arthur Kennedy as Biff, and Cameron Mitchell as Happy.
 The play was commercially successful and critically acclaimed, winning a Tony Award for Best Author, the New York Drama Circle Critics' Award, and the Pulitzer Prize for Drama.
 It was the first play to win all three of these major awards.
 The play was performed 742 times.

 In 1949, Miller exchanged letters with Eugene O'Neill regarding Miller's production of All My Sons.
 O'Neill had sent Miller a congratulatory telegram; in response, he wrote a letter that consisted of a few paragraphs detailing his gratitude for the telegram, apologizing for not responding earlier, and inviting Eugene to the opening of Death of a Salesman.
 O'Neill replied, accepting the apology, but declining the invitation, explaining that his Parkinson's disease made it difficult to travel.
 He ended the letter with an invitation to Boston, a trip that never occurred.